Draft Spatial Plan

 A Draft Spatial Plan for Wellington City

-The Council wants to hear how well Our City Tomorrow: A Draft Spatial Plan for Wellington City meets the goals of ensuring a compact, resilient, vibrant and prosperous, inclusive and connected, and greener Wellington city.
+We recently sought feedback on how well Our City Tomorrow: A Draft Spatial Plan for Wellington City meets the goals of ensuring a compact, resilient, vibrant and prosperous, inclusive and connected, and greener Wellington city.

 What is a Spatial Plan?

 A spatial plan is essentially a ‘blueprint’ for our city that sets out a plan of action for where and how we should grow and develop over the next 30 years.

 The spatial plan will help shape our city by considering a range of topics relating to the City’s growth including land use, transport, three waters infrastructure, natural hazards, heritage, and natural environment values

 The spatial plan puts a plan in place for how we will grow, providing the key policy direction needed to influence the review of the District Plan.

 It will also help the Council prioritise investment for things like transport, new community facilities and infrastructure upgrades.

 The city is already experiencing high house prices and high rents, and we know under current planning rules we won’t have enough houses to provide for population growth over the next 30 years.